15 Creative Retail Marketing Strategies for 2023

 Lower prices always work, so if you're interested in running an online store, you have to make sure that your shopping platform allows you to create cart promotions.
 Cart discounts are visible while shopping, making them an exceptional incentive for buying more stuff in your store.
 It's the equivalent of discounted price tags in a grocery store.
 It's one of the oldest retail marketing tactics to show how much customers will save with the previous price crossed out, yet it still works!

 Cart promotions work incredibly well during seasonal retail campaigns – you may discount any product or group of products for a specific time and thus encourage people to visit your store.
 By using an attractive incentive, you're on the right track to putting customers in a good mood while shopping.
 Who knows, maybe they'll buy something else along the way?
+Among many other marketing strategies for retail, cart promotions are probably the easiest to implement, which may be just the thing you're looking for while trying to acquire more customers and increase sales.
+After all, low difficulty equals lower development costs.

 In Voucherify, you can easily create various types of cart promotions, such as dollar value (based on money spent), product-quantity (for buy one, get one kind of promotion), or product-specific promotions.
 There are tons of possibilities and personalization options, so I'd recommend reading Mike's article about cart promotions if you're interested.